 Actual vs Posted – Worst Offenders

-On the other hand, there are many many more rides that overestimate their actual waits.
 Which ride at WDW is the worst at this?
-Look no further than Big Thunder Mountain, where the average actual wait time is 27% of what is posted.
-So if the posted wait time is 60 minutes, you’ll probably only end up waiting 16 minutes.
+Look no further than Peter Pan’s Flight, where the average actual wait time is 45% of what is posted.
+So if the posted wait time is 60 minutes, you’ll probably only end up waiting 27 minutes.
 Excellent!
-Not surprisingly, our last 30 days of data lines up almost perfectly with the decision to load every row on Big Thunder Mountain.
-As a result, actual wait times have decreased, but posted wait times haven’t followed suit.

 The rest of the rides that severely overestimate wait times are:

 - Journey Into Imagination with Figment (45%)